crookedneighbor/habitica-node/README.md

 ## Usage

 This package is intentionally light and unopinionated.
 It should be used in conjunction with [Habitica's API documentation](https://habitica.com/apidoc/).
+You get find your user id and api token [here](https://habitica.com/#/options/settings/apis)

 ## Setup